 1. What kind of baggage to take with you on the flight

 Airlines have their own policies related to hand luggage and baggage allowance for infants; it’s important to understand where they stand on standard infant equipment like strollers and car seats.
 Air Canada, for example, allows you to gate check one stroller and a car seat in addition to the two pieces of checked baggage, and one carry-on bag not exceeding 10 kg.
-Passengers may use the small collapsible umbrella type of strollers; but if you have a larger stroller, it will be considered as holding luggage and will subject to extra fees if you’ve already checked more than two pieces of baggage.
+Passengers may use the small collapsible umbrella type of strollers; but if you have a larger stroller, it will be considered as holding luggage and will subject to extra fees if you’ve already checked more than two pieces of baggage, we suggest to use the baby car seat stroller combo that also comes with a stroller.

 2. Booking the morning flight